Veri-Q/Robustness/README.md

 #### Adversarial Examples Generation

-The user can use the following script to obatin the adversarial examples of MNIST classification, which is found by VeriQ.
+The user can use the following script to obatin the adversarial examples of MNIST classification, which are found by VeriQ.

 ```sh
 python3 generate_adversary.py
 ```
+The models of the above classifiers can be found in `Picture` file.

 ### Experimental Results
 ---
-###### After running tests, you will get the following results.
+###### After running tests, you will get the following results (also see in `Experimental_Results` file).
 It is worth noting that the verification time is depending on the performance of your computer devices.
 1) Quantum Bits Classifications
 ![avatar](https://github.com/j68249959/VeriQ/blob/main/Experimental%20Results/Binary.png)
 2) Quantum Phase Recognition